redwoodjs/redwoodjs-com-archive/docs/testing.md

 Why check against `Object.keys(scenario.comment).length + 1` and not just `2`?
 Because if we ever update the scenario to add more records (maybe to support another test) this test will keep working because it only assumes what *it itself* did: add one comment to existing count of comments in the scenario.

-Additionally, you can also [configure](https://www.prisma.io/docs/concepts/components/prisma-client/select-fields/) to `include` the post object  or `select` the specific field from it:
+You can also [include](https://www.prisma.io/docs/concepts/components/prisma-client/select-fields/) the post object (or `select` specific fields from it):

 ``` javascript
 export const standard = defineScenario({